10% off with code HUG10

 Big moments get all the attention, but relationships are built in the in between.
 A just because letter is a small, unexpected note that says, "I thought of you today."
 It is not tied to a birthday or a holiday, which is exactly why it feels so powerful.

-These letters are short, simple, and deeply human.
+These letters are short, simple, and very human.
 They remind someone that they matter without asking for anything in return.
 That tiny gesture can strengthen the bond between you in ways a quick text rarely can.

 Why just because letters work